MIDA-Lab/MIDA-Lab.github.io/index.md

 {% capture text %}

 Generative AI uses generative models to produce text, images, videos, or other forms of data.
-These models learn the underlying patterns and structures of the training data, enabling them to create new data.
+These models create new data by learning the underlying patterns and structures of the training dataset.

 {%
   include button.html